 Gain access to the world of Contemporary Art through exposure and instruction.
 Learn how to establish a studio practice.
 Build a network of like-minded peers.
 And chart a course for your educational plans for college and beyond.

-Our four week schedule is a combination of teacher-led learning opportunities, specialized workshops from industry professionals and peer-focused group discussion.
+Our four week schedule is a combination of university-level led learning opportunities, specialized workshops from arts professionals and peer-focused group discussion.
 Independent learning and discovery is possible during individual studio hours.
-And experiential learning is possible through studio and gallery visits.
+And experiential learning is possible through numerous studio and gallery visits.

 Our instructional model places inspiration on par with information.
 It is essential to the artist and the bedrock of our program.
 In addition to structural learning opportunities, the program features one week of travel designed to stimulate the ambition of our fellows.
 Through visits to artists studios, world class museums and leading contemporary art galleries, we center experiential learning: no filter and no editorializing — just your perspective and your point of view.